petr-tik/misc/notes.md

 ## What are stored procedures?
 How are they used and when are they good and bad?

-Stored procedures are subroutines stored in Relational Database Management Systems are used to save and exposes a frequently used set of quieries for a wide set of customers.
+Stored procedures are subroutines stored in Relational Database Management Systems are used to save and exposes a frequently used set of queries for a wide set of customers.
 The advantages include giving API endpoints and/or access rights to different people across the organisation.

 Precompilation and being stored in the database engine minimises overhead and network traffic respectively.
 The business advantages include: verbalising frequently used business logic for which you can provide an API endpoint and giving access rights to such procedures and/or endpoints for users, who, otherwise, have no access rights to the database.